If you have been inspired by the BBC Stargazing Live series - then take a look at our

 Setting Up and Using a Telescope

-If you already own a telescope, but have difficulty in understanding how to use it, this
+If you already own a telescope, but have difficulty in understanding how to use it,

-course is for you.
-The course covers:
+this course is for you.

-Explaining the parts of the telescope and mount
+Explaining all the parts of the telescope

-Balancing the telescope (Equatorial Mounts only)
+Balancing the telescope

 Polar Alignment (Equatorial Mounts only)

-How to alignment the optics includes free collimation check - worth £20* (Reflectors only)
+includes free collimation check worth £20*

 Calculating Magnification